Skip to main content

 Additionally, such an approach enhances data transfer security by limiting the token lifetime to a specific period.
 When the token expires, the user has to re-login and a new security token is issued automatically.

-The token is protected from manipulation with a strong encryption algorithm using a unique secret string that is generated during the Matrix42 installation process.
+The token is protected from manipulation with a strong encryption algorithm that uses a unique secret string generated during the Matrix42 installation process.

 STS settings during system install